 But what of the cultic codes?
 Bishop Wright has little say here, but others (E.P.
 Sanders) suggest that these rules are seen as necessary to distinguish a specific people within the covenant, i.e., that subset of mankind “chosen” to be exemplars of the covenant people — the Jews. .
 In other words, as members of God’s covenant all of us are required to adhere to the moral and ethical demands inherent in doing God’s will, but the Jews have a special, higher obligation to live a Holy life defined by cultic demands.

 Old perspective scholars interpret the Greek word pistis (belief, faith) as a trust in Christ for salvation (trust = faith in this calculus).
 New Perspective scholars quote more recent studies of pistis suggesting that its primary and most common meaning was faithfulness, i.e., loyalty or obedience to the requirements of a personal relationship especially when the relationship is between people of different status levels (e.g., servant/slave being faithful/loyal to his king/master).
-New Perspective scholars argue that to “faithfully” abide by God’s will is quite different to one which sees Paul arguing that we need to have “faith” that God will do everything for us.
+New Perspective scholars argue that to “faithfully” abide by God’s will is quite different to the traditional Protestant understanding we need to have “faith” that God exists and will keep His word.

 The traditional Protestant (esp Reformed and Lutheran) translates ‘grace’ from the Greek word charis.
 This view understands charis to imply that there is no need for human effort to achieve salvation because God is the controlling factor.
-However New Perspective scholars point out that those who study ancient Greek culture argue that ‘favor’ is a better translation, i.e., the word refers normally to “doing a favor”.
-In the Hellenistic societies of Paul’s day, they would have understood charis to imply the expectation that such favors be repaid, and this semi-formal system of favors acted like loans to be repaid.
+However New Perspective scholars point out that those who study ancient Greek culture argue that ‘favor’ is a better translation, i.e., the word traditionally refers to “doing a favor”.
+In the Hellenistic societies of Paul’s day, they would have understood charis to imply the expectation that such favors be returned in kind, and this semi-formal system of favors acted like loans to be repaid.

-The New Perspective scholars argue, therefore, that when Paul speaks of how God did us a ‘favor‘ by sending Jesus, he is saying that while God took the initiative, His favor does not imply a lack of human effort is required for salvation.
+The New Perspective scholars argue, therefore, that when Paul speaks of how God did us a ‘favor‘ by sending Jesus, he is saying that while God took the initiative, His favor does not imply a lack of human effort is no longer required for salvation.
 Rightly understood, God’s charis suggests that Christians have an obligation to repay the favor God has done for them.
-However, the repayment God demands is works directly, but by becoming and maintaining membership in His covenant (see above for requirements to enter and remain in covenant relationship with God).
+However, the repayment God demands is that the Christian must become and maintain membership in His covenant (see above for requirements to enter and remain in covenant relationship with God).

 The New Perspective proponents are nowhere near as united in their understanding of Atonement as in the above theologies and Wright characterizes the varied and different positions in his book.
 I should admit that I’m not sure I completely understand the New Perspective well enough to write in detail with any authority.
-However, and from a very, very high level, atonement is one step of a process to achieve foregiveness.
-That is, atonement is a step in the process of repentance.
-The process goes something like this: First, we have a specific 4-step process for obtaining [devine] forgiveness:
+However, and from a very, very high level, atonement is one step of a process to achieve forgiveness.
+That is, atonement is a one step in the process of presenting ourselves to God as repent sinners.
+The process goes something like this: First, we have a specific 4-step process for obtaining [divine] forgiveness:

 - Acknowledgement and confession of sin.